jencompgeek/summer-jobs/README.md

 #### \<cloud:rabbit-connection-factory\>
 The \<cloud:rabbit-connection-factory\> element provides a convenient way to configure the RabbitMQ connection factory for your Spring application.

-Available attributes:
+##### Basic Attributes
-id – defaults to service name
+- id – defaults to service name
-service-name – only needed if you have multiple RabbitMQ services bound to the app
+- service-name – only needed if you have multiple RabbitMQ services bound to the app

 A simple example RabbitConnectionFactory configuration to be injected into a RabbitTemplate would look like this, with the only attribute used specifying the id of the rabbitConnectionFactory bean.
 This example uses the <rabbit> namespace in addition to the <cloud> one.
 ```xml